schizel19/leetdaily/Source/Day6/README.md

 Output: [1,2,3,4,8,12,11,10,9,5,6,7]
 ```

+## 6. Pascal's Triangle

-## 6. Given an integer numRows, return the first numRows of Pascal's triangle.
+Given an integer numRows, return the first numRows of Pascal's triangle.

 In Pascal's triangle, each number is the sum of the two numbers directly above it as shown: